HIV | Eppicc

 Abstract

 Background: The World Health Organization (WHO) recommends abacavir as the preferred/alternative backbone for 1st line regimens in children with HIV from age 28 days.
+There are limited data available on safety and tolerability of abacavir in young infants aged <3 months.

 Outcomes following prenatal exposure to dolutegravir: the Dolomite-EPPICC study